jeet1995/stateless-autocomplete/README.md

 ### Designing the application
    * `AutocompleteRunner` class
         * This class is from where the application starts.
-        * It prints an introductory instructional message, verifies the query typed in by the user.
+        * It prints an *introductory instructional message* and *verifies the query* typed in by the user.
         * In order to verify the query, I decided to have a functional interface argument as this would mean I can pass different behaviours of the method to the `verifyQuery` method.
    *  `CorpusLoader` class